 DON’T: Put your self-worth in the hands of your husband

 You continue to suffer as an unhappy married woman.
 The price you are likely paying for this is quite high.
 It can contain anger, isolation, low self-esteem, powerlessness, anxiety, and more severe conditions like depression or similar mental health issues.
-You stay as an unhappy middle-aged woman, and this price is not worth the benefit.

 When we control and manipulate others, we are trying to make them behave and think the way we want them to.
 You may gain a false sense of control, certainty, and power, but the price is huge.